-Scientists from the NCI’s Laboratory of Human Carcinogenesis provides a unique, non-invasive diagnostic to detect early stage lung cancer and predict patient survival through a simple assay utilizing liquid chromatography-mass spectrometry of urine samples.
-Urine samples minimize patient discomfort, unlike current early detection methods that are highly invasive, such as a blood or tissue biopsy or bronchoscopy, and could supplement existing LD-CT that cannot detect such early-stage nodules.
+Scientists in the NCI’s Laboratory of Human Carcinogenesis have proven a unique, non-invasive screening tool and diagnostic that detects lung cancer at an early stage utilizing liquid chromatography-mass spectrometry of urine samples.
+Urine samples minimize patient discomfort, unlike current early detection methods that are invasive, such as a blood or tissue biopsy or bronchoscopy, could be done easily during a routine exam, and could supplement existing LD-CT that cannot detect such early-stage nodules.

-- Diagnostic test for early-stage lung cancer that could supplement current LD-CT-based methods
+- Diagnostic test for early-stage lung cancer to supplement or supplant current LD-CT-based methods

 - Prognostic test for patient survival, and a method to help physicians make informed treatment decisions

 - Greatly improves early stage cancer screening with significantly lower false positive/false negative results than LD-CT (standard of care)

 - Ease of sample collection and low cost of analysis could supplement regular patient exams

 Curtis Harris (NCI), Majda Haznadar (NCI), Frank Gonzalez (NCI), Ewy Mathe (NCI), Kristopher Krausz (NCI), Soumen Manna (NCI), Andrew Patterson

 Mathé EA, et al. Noninvasive urinary metabolomic profiling identifies diagnostic and prognostic markers in lung cancer.
 [PMID 24736543]

 - U.S. Patent Issued: U.S. Patent Number 10,393,745, Filed 11 Jul 2013, Issued 27 Aug 2019